montoyamoraga/tiny-trainable-instruments/docs/en/8-contributing.md

 git commit -m "your comment"
 ```

-7. Push your commit to your personal fork on GitHub
+* Push your commit to your personal fork on GitHub

 ```bash
 git push
 ```

-8. Open your repository online
+* Open your repository online

-9. Open a pull request and wait for comments or approval
+* Open a pull request and wait for comments or approval

-### For subsequent pull requests:
+### For subsequent pull requests

 If your fork is behind [origin](https://github.com/montoyamoraga/tiny-trainable-instruments.git):

-1. Open a pull request, but reverse the order (merge main into your fork)
+* Open a pull request, but reverse the order (merge main into your fork)

-2. Approve the merge to update your fork
+* *Approve the merge to update your fork

-3. Pull your repository to your computer
+* *Pull your repository to your computer

 ```bash
 git pull
 ```

-4. Continue from step 4 above
+* Continue from step 4 above

 ## Contributing documentation

-For more information about how to contribute documentation to an open source artistic project, we recommend looking at the documentation by the p5.js project, available at https://github.com/processing/p5.js/blob/main/contributor_docs/contributing_documentation.md
+For more information about how to contribute documentation to an open source artistic project, we recommend looking at the documentation by the p5.js project, available at [https://github.com/processing/p5.js/blob/main/contributor_docs/contributing_documentation.md](https://github.com/processing/p5.js/blob/main/contributor_docs/contributing_documentation.md)

 ## Adding submodules